Why Safety Professionals Should Prioritise Testing Programs

 • Reasonable suspicion: Allows you to act on observed signs of impairment.

-• Return-to-work & follow-up: Monitors rehabilitation or compliance.
+• Return-to-work and follow-up: Monitors rehabilitation or compliance.

 Common Methods:

-• Breath alcohol testing: Instant results, essential for safety-critical environments.
+• Breath alcohol testing: Provides instant results, essential for safety-critical environments.

 3. Staying Legally Compliant

-As standards evolve, your processes must too.
-For example, AS/NZS 4308:2023 introduces lower cut-off thresholds and new reporting expectations, meaning more accurate, more sensitive results, and stricter equipment and procedural requirements.
+As standards evolve, your processes must evolve too.
+The AS/NZS 4308:2023 standard introduces lower cut-off thresholds and new reporting expectations, leading to more accurate, sensitive results and stricter procedural requirements.
 Ensuring your provider is compliant with the latest standard is essential to defend any policy legally.

 Also critical:

-• Informed consent: Employees must understand what’s being tested and why.
+• Informed consent: Employees must understand what is being tested and why.

 • Privacy handling: Ensure results are stored securely and only shared on a need-to-know basis.

-• Device integrity: Use testing kits that are fit for purpose, verified for lab use, and centrally QC-checked.
+• Device integrity: Use testing kits that are verified for laboratory use and centrally QC-checked.

 4. Beyond Testing: A Supportive Safety Culture

 When testing identifies a potential issue, how you respond matters.
-Consider:
+Consider the following:

-• Non-punitive approaches to first-time or disclosed cases
+• Non-punitive approaches for first-time or self-disclosed cases.

-• Confidential discussions led by trained HR or wellbeing staff
+• Confidential discussions led by trained People and Culture or wellbeing staff.

-As a safety leader, you’re not just enforcing rules, you’re shaping a culture where safety and wellbeing go hand in hand.
+As a safety leader, you are not just enforcing rules, you are shaping a culture where safety and wellbeing work hand in hand.

 5. Choosing the Right Partner